CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 105.0.sec=In Article 8 of Directive 2014/90/EU, the following paragraph is added:

 105.1.sec=‘5.
-For Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*4), when carrying out its activities pursuant to paragraph 1 and when adopting technical specifications and testing standards in accordance with paragraphs 2 and 3, the Commission shall take into account the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation.
+For Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689 of the European Parliament and of the Council (*4), when carrying out its activities pursuant to paragraph 1 and when adopting technical specifications and testing standards in accordance with paragraphs 2 and 3, the Commission shall take into account the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation.

 105.=[G/Z/ol-none/s1]